ComEd outage hit south suburbs hardest, 66K still without power after several days

 "The halls are dark," she said.
 "The units, the apartment units are very hot.
 It's an act of God, but at the same time, you know, I think, had the building had a backup generator that would have alleviated, a lot of problems."

-Storms, including several tornadoes, hit the Chicago area Monday evening.
-According to the National Weather Service, wind gusts in many southern suburbs were recorded over 70 mph.
-A confirmed tornado in Park Forest packed winds up to 85 mph.
+Mayor Clarke is calling for help from all quarters, particularly in the form of food and cleanup crews to supplement their own, and was clearly frustrated by all the bureaucracy involved in the process.

+"If I'm drowning in a lake, I shouldn't have to articulate to you, well, if you can send me a life buoy, a life vest, I'd really appreciate it.
+That's not how it works," he said.
+"When we see our people in trouble, our government is supposed to respond.
+I shouldn't have to play the political question in order to get a response."

-ComEd says this area suffered the worst power outages, with some of its equipment beyond a fix and needing to be rebuilt.
+ComEd said some of Harvey's equipment is beyond repair and instead needs to be rebuilt.

-The mayor of Harvey issued an impassioned plea Thursday as he called for county and state help.

-"There was not one road in the city of Harvey on Monday night that was passable," Mayor Christopher Clark said.
-"I'm not that guy who's running for another office.
-I'm that guy who lives in a city that's 6.2 square miles and has 25,000 people and all I wanted to have was a decent place to live."

 The senior facility's management said it took over the space about a year ago and has plans to add a generator during its renovations.
 But for now, it's turning a common area into a cooling center.